 Kodi is a hugely popular open source media player available for just about any device or operating system and offers something slightly different to standard media players.
 Customisation is key, and thanks to a number of third-party add-ons, Kodi can be used to watch live TV, catch up on the latest TV shows and listen to music.

-While it's not available to download via the App Store, we show you how you can install Kodi on your second- or fourth-generation Apple TV.
+While it's not available to download via the App Store, we show you how you can install Kodi on your second-, fourth- and fifth-generation Apple TV.
 We would also include instructions for first- and third-generation Apple TV users but sadly, it’s not possible at the time of writing.

 Read next: What is Kodi, and why should I care?

 What is Kodi?

 Kodi, formerly known as XBMC (or Xbox Media Centre) is a completely free open source media player available for just about any operating system or hardware platform including iOS, tvOS, Mac, Android, Windows and even the Amazon Fire TV stick just to name a few, although it's not always easy to install.

 In its simplest form, it allows users to play videos, music, podcasts directly from the internet, as well as media files from local and network storage.
 Granted, users can already use AirPlay to stream content to the Apple TV via an iOS device, but Kodi offers something slightly different.